-Coming strong out of the fall festivals is Bradley Cooper and Oscar-winner Eric Roth’s adaptation of “A Star is Born” (October 5, Warner Bros.), starring Cooper and Lady Gaga.
-“Moonlight” Oscar-winner Barry Jenkins could be back in the Oscar hunt with his long-in-the-works adaptation of James Baldwin’s 1974 Harlem romance “If Beale Street Could Talk” (November 30, Plan B/Annapurna).
-The drama starring Kiki Layne and Stephan James as a young couple trying to find justice and veterans Regina King and Colman Domingo as two of their parents debuted at Toronto.
+Also WGA-nominated are Bradley Cooper and Oscar-winner Eric Roth’s adaptation of “A Star is Born” (Warner Bros.), starring Cooper and Lady Gaga.
+“Moonlight” Oscar-winner Barry Jenkins is back in the hunt with his Critics Choice-winning adaptation of James Baldwin’s 1974 Harlem romance “If Beale Street Could Talk” (Plan B/Annapurna).
+The drama stars veterans Regina King as a mother fighting to find justice for her pregnant daughter’s imprisoned partner (Kiki Layne and Stephan James).

 Long overdue for Oscar recognition is Nicole Holofcener (“Enough Said”), who adapted Lee Israel’s memoir “Can You Ever Forgive Me?”
-(October 19, Fox Searchlight), starring Melissa McCarthy and directed by Marielle Heller (“Diary of a Teenage Girl”), which could land long overdue Holofcener her first Oscar nod.
-She also adapted and directed suburban drama “The Land of Steady Habits” (September 12, Netflix).
+(Fox Searchlight), starring Melissa McCarthy and directed by Marielle Heller (“Diary of a Teenage Girl”), which could land Holofcener her first Oscar nod.

 Photo by Mary Cybulski